-CHEN-622.
-Pollution Prevention
+CHEN 622.
+Green Engineering Fundamentals

-The concept of pollution prevention and its application through industrial ecology, risk assessment and life-cycle assessment methodologies are covered.
-Topics include pollution prevention at the macroscale (industrial sector), mesocale (unit operations), and microscale (molecular interactions).
-A process involving membrane separation steps will be designed and analyzed.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(DEMAND)
+The fundamental concepts in green engineering and their application through industrial ecology, risk assessment and life-cycle assessment methodologies are covered.
+Topics include green engineering at the macroscale (industrial sector), mesocale (unit operations), and microscale (molecular interactions).
+A detailed chemical process with emphasis on preserving and improving environmental quality and including economic analysis will be designed and analyzed.